 Clinical Physiology Grand Rounds

-During CPGR, four PCE students (two pairs of two students) present two cases (one case per pair).
-Two additional students (MCQ Leaders) will work to develop shelf-style MCQs for the cases (one student per case).
-Cases are selected by the student-presenters from patients they have seen on their Clerkships and should focus on an element of one of the core topics listed here.
+During CPGR, six PCE students (two pairs of three students) present two cases (one case per pair) and work to develop shelf-style MCQs for their case.
+Cases are selected by the student-presenters from patients they have seen on their Clerkships and should focus on an element of one of the core topics listed.

 The goal of CPGR is to vertically integrate basic science concepts, such as core concepts in anatomy, biochemistry, histology, physiology, and pathophysiology, with clinical practice topics.
 We emphasize understanding of key principles rather than transfer of pure factual content.
 If you can easily look it up (e.g., what drug do I give for ulcerative colitis), it should not be a focus of the presentation.
 The focus of the discussion should be on “why” and “how” questions rather than “what” questions.

 At the end of the year students should be able to

 Connect basics of physiology and pathophysiology with clinical cases seen in practice

 Use inductive reasoning to create explanations for patient symptoms, clinical findings, and laboratory results